SamuelD005/challenge-regression/README.md

 <!-- ROADMAP -->
 ## Conclusion

-Great application to have an idea of the price of any house in Belgium based and as low features as possible
+Great application to have an idea of the price of any houses in Belgium based with the lowest features as possible.